 During his 20-year career, Josh has tried cases and argued appeals in New York state courts and U.S. federal courts.
-He has also arbitrated before regulatory bodies and private tribunals and has negotiated resolutions of disputes before, during and after litigation.
+He has also arbitrated before regulatory bodies and private tribunals and has negotiated resolutions of disputes before, during, and after litigation.

+In employment, Josh is lead counsel for the plaintiff class in the largest dollar-value case ever taken to judgment against New York City.
 In real estate, Josh has litigated disputes arising as a result of violation of covenants, disputes between joint venture partners and outright defaults or accelerations.
 As a securities litigator, Josh has significant experience handling a wide range of securities cases, including SEC enforcement actions and investigations, federal securities class actions, and directors’ and officers’ liability cases.

 Real Estate/Real Estate Finance Litigation